Sunlight shining through green tree leaves

 THERAPIST | master of SOCIAL WORK

-The therapeutic approach I take is based on where you’re at, what you’re comfortable with, and what’s best suited to you.
-This often involves a blend of cognitive methods, including Mindfulness-Based Cognitive Therapy (MBCT), Acceptance and Commitment Therapy (ACT), and Narrative Therapy, along with body-centered approaches such as Focusing-Oriented Therapy (FOT) and Internal Family Systems (IFS), among others.
-I have experience supporting individuals managing ADHD, anxiety, depression, grief and loss, difficult life transitions, parenting stressors, intergenerational trauma, cultural reconnection, and navigating gender and sexual identity.
+My approach is tailored to you and often involves a blend of cognitive methods, including Mindfulness-Based Cognitive Therapy (MBCT), Acceptance and Commitment Therapy (ACT) and Narrative Therapy, along with body-centered and emotion-focused approaches, such as Accelerated Resolution Therapy (ART) and Focusing-Oriented Therapy (FOT).
+I have experience supporting people through ADHD, anxiety, depression, grief and loss, difficult life transitions, parenting stressors and intergenerational trauma, among others.

 Sara Lazareck